SS Adolph Woermann: Peacetime service

 Adolph Woermann ran aground at Cape Spartivento, Sardinia, Italy, on 24 October 1928.
 She was refloated on 26 October 1928.

 In the early 1930s the future jazz pianist and composer Charles Segal and future actor Laurence Harvey were passengers on Adolph Woermann from Hamburg to Cape Town when their mothers, who were half-sisters, emigrated taking their children from Lithuania to South Africa.

 Second World War

-At the outbreak of World War II Adolph Woermann was at Lobito in Portuguese Angola on a homeward voyage.
+At the outbreak of World War II, Adolph Woermann was at Lobito in Portuguese Angola on a homeward voyage.
 Portuguese authorities detained her but on 16 November 1939 she left Lobito disguised as the Portuguese ship Nyassa to try to reach South America.

 The UK refrigerated cargo liner Waimarama traced Adolph Woermann and alerted the Royal Navy light cruiser HMS Neptune.
-When Neptune approached on 22 November, Adolph Woermanns Master, Otto Burfeind, evacuated his ship and scuttled her according to standing orders.
+When Neptune approached on 22 November, Adolph Woermann's master, Otto Burfeind, evacuated his ship and scuttled her according to standing orders.

-Crew and passengers were rescued in a friendly manner by the Neptunes crew.
+Crew and passengers were rescued in a friendly manner by the Neptune's crew.
 It is reported that one Neptune crew member was injured in trying to save the liner by going aboard to close the seacocks.
 Passengers and crew of Adolph Woermann were taken to England and interned at Seaton, Devon.